 Breast Lift (Mastopexy) in Dallas, TX

 Over time, breasts can easily succumb to the effects of gravity, sagging and drooping with age.
-A breast lift can reverse this trend in the residents of Plano, Frisco or anywhere in Dallas, TX, with the help of board-certified plastic surgeon Dr. Charles A. Wallace of Charles A. Wallace, MD.
+A breast lift can reverse this trend in the residents of Plano, Frisco or anywhere in Dallas, TX, with the help of board-certified plastic surgeon Dr. Charles A. Wallace, M.D.
 A breast lift can help boost your self-confidence and help you regain a youthful, rejuvenated appearance.

 What is a Breast Lift?

 During a breast lift, Dr. Wallace will typically remove stretched out and excess skin from the sagging breast and reshape the breast tissues while raising the nipple and areola to match the improved contour of the breast.
 Women who have a mastopexy typically report some discomfort and swelling for a few days after the procedure.